josephnglynn/quality_control/README.md

-# Quality Control ==> 👷 🚧 ⚠️ 🛑
+# Quality Control 🚀

-Test all you code before it leaves the factory!
+Test all you code before it goes to the moon!